15 Top-Rated Attractions & Things to Do in Spokane, WA

 Riverfront Park | Photo Copyright: Brad Lane

 Riverfront Park is a defining place to visit at the center of the city.
-It encompasses over 100 acres of green space, pedestrian trails, and dozens of community attractions.
-Several events and activities also take place at Riverfront Park throughout the year.
+It encompasses over 100 acres of green space and pedestrian trails, as well as dozens of community attractions.
+Several events and activities also occur at the park throughout the year.

 The park was founded in 1974 when Spokane became the smallest city to ever host the World's Fair.
-In preparation for the major event, Spokane tore down much of the Great Northern Railroad Depot on Havermale Island and completely redesigned the area.
 The enormous United States Pavilion was the largest structure built for the World's Fair, which was big enough to house trees and represent the country in a crowd of more than 1.5 million people.

-Today, the U.S. Pavilion is still a landmark in Riverfront Park, though as planned, the canopy was removed, and the skeleton structure of the Pavilion is all that remains.
+Today, the U.S. Pavilion is still a landmark in Riverfront Park, though as planned, the skeleton structure of the Pavilion is all that remains.
 The Pavilion at Riverfront is fun to walk around and tour, and it features festive light shows year-round on the weekends.
 It also hosts special light performances on most major holidays.

 U.S. Pavilion at Riverfront Park | Photo Copyright: Brad Lane

-The Pavilion is just the tip of exciting things to check out in Riverfront Park.
-Nearby, the 1902 Clock Tower is also on display and is the last remaining structure from the Great Northern Railroad Depot.
+The Pavilion is just the tip of exciting family attractions in Riverfront Park.
+Nearby, the 1902 Clock Tower is also on display as the last remaining structure from the Great Northern Railroad Depot.
 Other family attractions include the Looff Carousel, the Numerica Skating Ribbon, and the Providence Playscape.
 And views of both the upper and lower portions of Spokane Falls are accessible from the park.

 Address: 507 N. Howard Street, Spokane, Washington